 Functional Allocation of Expenses - The costs of providing various programs and other activities have been summarized on a functional basis in the Statements of Activities.
 The Statement of Functional Expenses presents the natural classification detail of expenses by function.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.
 This presentation requires allocation of expenses on a reasonable basis that is consistently applied.
-Expenses are allocated based on the Foundation's best estimate of the time spent by employees on program services vs. supporting services.
+Expenses are allocated based on the Foundation's best estimate of the time spent by employees on program services vs. supporting services functions.
+Directly identifiable expenses are charged to the appropriate program or supporting service.
 Management and general expenses include those expenses that are not directly identifiable with any other specific function but provide the overall support and direction of the Foundation.

-Date of Management's Review - Management has reviewed subsequent events through January 25, 2024, the date the financial statements were available to be issued.
+Date of Management's Review - Management has reviewed subsequent events through February 11, 2025, the date the financial statements were available to be issued.